illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 * Integrate version control and Kanban based project tooling
 * Determine and assign design tasks to team members
 * Explore the facets of team based design
-* Create Vault for team application secrets
+* Explore and design a process for secret's management

 ## Outcomes